Monique Olsen: Career

 Olsen has appeared in ad campaigns for D&G, Agilita, Huis Clos, Someday and Stussy.
-Olsen has graced the pages of publications like Vogue, Elle, L'Officiel, Marie Claire, Glamour, and others.
+Olsen has appeared in publications like Vogue, Elle, L'Officiel, Marie Claire, Glamour, and others.
 Olsen has also walked the runways for Calvin Klein, Dolce & Gabbana, Marc Jacobs, Tommy Hilfiger, Nanette Lepore, Heatherette, Diane von Furstenberg, Vivienne Westwood, Vera Wang and others.

 Olsen was runner-up in the "Riachuelo Mega Models 2003" contest; she was also one of the models chosen for Vogue Italia's "Models to Watch for in 2006".
 She appeared on the cover of "D" issue #449 (2005).

 She has said that when she is done with modeling, she would like to become a fashion journalist.